Charles Atsina: Career

 Born on 24 March 1989, he grew up in Italy where he started his football academy in Verona.
-2012 he joined the Spanish liga2 AD Alcorcon.
+In 2012, he joined Spanish side Alcorcón.

 In 2013, he moved to VfL Bochum II.

 In 2015, he joined Tus Ennepetal and became the only player to score five goals in a game during the first round of the German Kreispokal.
 On 28 July 2013, he became the first Ghanaian and Italian footballer to score eight goals in 60 minutes during a tournament of Rodemann cup in Bochum, Germany.
 His team beat DJK Adler Dahlhausen 1923 e.V.
 13–1 in the Rodemann Cup.

 On 14 October 2017, he signed a contract with Albanian club Vllanzia brought in by manager Armando Cungu.

 In August 2019, he signed a contract with Maltese Premier League club Hibernians F.C.

 In August 2021, he returned to Germany to play for Uerdingen 05.

+Following a successful deal with Serie D club Pistoiese, Atsina officially signed a six-month contract with the club on 18 January 2024.